mechdampiitb/mechdampiitb.github.io/profile.md

                </div>
                <div class="flip-card-back">
                   <div class = "mentor-name-back">Hiya</div>
-                  <p>My research interest include the domains of SysCon.
-I am a part of UMIC and worked in controls subsystem in Aerove.
-I have been a member of the "Core group" and an active participant in Symphony,</p>
+                  <p>My research interests include Geometric mechanics, Localisation and SysCon.
+I am a part of the controls subsystem in Team AeRoVe.
+I have also been an active participant with Symphony.
+I love to read, write, sing and compose music.</p>
                   <a target="_blank" href="https://www.facebook.com/" >
                         <i class="fab fa-facebook-f flip-card-icon"></i>
                      </a>